Join us for an adventure in flavor!

 Chile Verde – Melt in your mouth tender pork chunks in a flavorful, spicy tomatillo sauce.
 It’s a great winter warmer, but it’s so good you’ll want it all year long!

-It’s been a while since we posted a chili recipe here on GypsyPlate.
-But that time of the year is upon us, so we thought it was about time to make you a new one.
+It’s been a while since I posted a new chili recipe here on GypsyPlate.
+But that time of the year is upon us, so I thought it was about time to make you a new one.

-Though it’s certainly different from your typical red chili, we’re sure you’ll be coming back to this cozy bowl…
+Though it’s certainly different from your typical red chili, I am sure you’ll be coming back to this cozy bowl…

 What is Chile Verde?